jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 -linked list of the cards in hand of each player.

 3.Dynamic memory management:
--we use pointer and linked list to store the player card and dealer card.
+-we use pointer and linked list to store and add the player card and dealer card.

 4. File input and output:

 4.1 file input
-- the tokens of the player before each game start
+- read in the tokens of the player before each game start by the token.txt file.

 4.2 File output:
-- the tokens remain of the player after the end of each game
+- output the tokens remain of the player after the end of each game to the token.txt for game status storage.

 5. Program codes in mutliple files: